-Following the Government’s announcement last night (Wednesday 18 March) of new measures to tackle the rapidly escalating Covid19 pandemic and in light of the increasing constraints on travel, we are updating previous updates with the following additional advice and information:
+Following the Government’s announcement (Wednesday 18 March) of new measures to tackle the rapidly escalating Covid19 pandemic and in light of the increasing constraints on travel, we are updating previous updates with the following additional advice and information:

 - All ARUL buildings will close from 5:30pm on Friday 20th March until further notice.